MeenaThiyagu/ToDoApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Defining a Component as in app.component.ts

+## @Component =>Decorator having selector: templateURL/HTML and styleUrls/CSS, code/ts

+## Interpolation => {{}} this denotes value from component can be used in template

+## Databinding => data elements created in component are used in html/templates

+## ng g c => when its created, its modified in app.module.ts

+accessible in `app.component.html`
+not accessible in `index.html` as index.html can access only app.component.html as it acts as a proxy index file